maghul/lms.AirPlay/README.md

 Useage
 ------
 It should be installed to an LMS Plugin directory.
+It does not contains the airport.key but will search for it and store it as needed.